LiamMehle/nft-demo/README.md

 The contract address is hardcoded in `src/app/page.tsx` and the smart contract is published on the SepoliaETH test net.

-1. copy and paste your wallet address into the `from:` input, then click on `Connect to metamask`, to connect your metamask wallet,
+1. copy and paste your wallet address into the `your wallet address:` input, then click on `Connect to metamask`, to connect your metamask wallet,
 2. perform actions.

 actions include: